Brewers vs. Astros Player Props Betting Odds

 Tellez Stats

-- Tellez heads into this game looking to extend his two-game hit streak.
-During his last five outings he is batting .273 with two home runs, three walks and three RBI.
+- Tellez has picked up a hit in three games in a row.
+During his last five outings he is batting .308 with two home runs, three walks and three RBI.

 Tellez Recent Games